LOFT AND FOUND

 VIBE: Viewers vicariously live a bohemian lifestyle, without ever having to smell it.
 The actors play exaggerated versions of themselves, acting out narratives based on true stories.
 For example, in real life, Eli is behind on the bills, but just bought bagpipes!

 ARTIST'S STATEMENT: I found my first place in NYC on Craigslist– a warehouse loft deep in Brooklyn with a stage in the living room, and neighbors who throw sex parties, drug ceremonies, and circus shows.
-After I moved out, I realized I had to make a show about this place, both to celebrate the fascinating and wildly talented people and stories, but it's also the perfect setting to ask deeper questions.
+After I moved out, I had to make a show about this place, both to celebrate the fascinating and wildly talented people and stories, but also ask deeper questions.
 How do you maintain an identity as an artist as you age?
 Do you have to give up to grow up?
 And how does that squirrel keep getting into the loft??
 We draw directly from all the crazy shit that has happened there, while addressing millennial ennui amidst doomscrolling, societal expectations, and crippling self-doubt.

 For Fans Of: What We Do In The Shadows, High Maintenance, Letterkenny, It's Always Sunny, Trailer Park Boys.